 We thank the Shoshone-Bannock Tribes for their continued stewardship of the Snake River and its precious water resources.
 In order for future generations to be able to enjoy the Snake River and the surrounding land like we do, we must all do our part to clean up the Snake River.
 That means uniting to safeguard the river, hold polluters accountable, and promote efficient water use practices.
 Coming together through our shared experiences, we can find solutions for conservation that work well for all interest groups, and restore the Snake to a safe, swimmable, fishable condition, protecting this special place and the experiences it holds for now and for the future.

 Regardless of how you like to recreate, or how you connect with the Snake River, there are so many reasons to protect it!
-Take action for the Snake River today by contacting Idaho’s elected officials, urging them to clean up the Snake.
+Take action for the Snake River today by contacting Idaho Governor Brad Little and the director of IDEQ, urging them to dedicate funding toward toxic algae outbreaks plaguing the Snake and other water bodies in Idaho.
 Sign up here to learn more about the Snake River and how you can help restore it.

 TAKE ACTION